Theinfection91/FlawsFightNight/README.md

 ## 🌟 Key Features

 ### Tournament Management
-- Create and manage multiple tournament types (Just Round Robin in `v0.1.x`)
+- Create and manage multiple tournament types (Just Normal and Open Round Robin in `v0.1.x`)
 - Start and end tournaments with full lifecycle control
 - Lock/unlock teams and rounds for competition integrity
 - Custom tournament configurations and settings